 Martin Orridge’s great little book on Change Leadership is a wonderful guide to the behavioural skills associated with changing and transforming a business.
-These 75 short, simple techniques for sustaining change should include plenty for you to pick and choose from for your own organisation.
+These 75 short, simple organisational transformation techniques for sustaining change should include plenty for you to pick and choose from for your own organisation.

 1. Minimise surprises